CostaBru/knapsack/README.md

 # Three kind of problem

 We are going to investigate three kinds of knapsack problems.
 First one is knapsack where the item value and the item weight are the same which is known as subset sum problem.
-Let's call it 1D knapsack problem.
-The knapsack problem where value and weight are different is 2D problem.
-1D and 2D knapsack problems are known as ``weakly NP hard`` problems in case of integer numbers.[2]
+It and 1-0 knapsack problems are known as ``weakly NP hard`` problems in case of integer numbers.[2]

 ``N`` dimensional knapsack has ``N`` constrains, ``M`` items and ``M`` values, where ``Mth`` item is the vector of item dimensions of size ``N``.
 The multi-dimensional knapsacks are computationally harder than knapsack; even for ``D=2``, the problem does not have EPTAS unless ``P=NP``.
 [1]

-## 1D knapsack
+## Subset sum knapsack

 It is simpler than others, because we can terminate execution once we have found a solution equal to knapsack size.
-We are going to use this property in ``N`` subset sum problem.
-Also, here we can reduce the point collection growing speed, because some new points created will not contribute to the optimal solution.
+We are going to use this property in ``M`` equal-subset-sum problem.
+Here we can reduce the point collection growing speed, because some new points created will not contribute to the optimal solution.
 The reason of it is the depth of execution tree and growing speed of the sum starting from current one.
-Let's call a partial sum is the number we get for some ``Ith`` element from minimum item to current item.
-Here we expect knapsack items in DESC order, so the smallest and the last ``Nth`` partial sum is going to be equal ``Nth`` weight, for ``Nth - 1`` it is equal to ``[ S(N - 1) = S(N) +  Ith weight]`` and so on.
+Let's call a partial sum is the number we get for some ``Ith`` element from maximum item to current item.
+Here we expect knapsack items in DESC order, so the highest and the first ``Nth`` partial sum is going to be equal ``Nth`` weight, for ``Nth + 1`` it is equal to ``[ S(N - 1) = S(N) +  Ith weight]`` and so on.
 We are going to use that partial sum and the knowledge of desc iteration flow to skip new points from growing collection.
 We use partial sum to decide to do we need add this weight or just use created new points.
-In addition, we could skip new sum point if that sum is less then knapsack size minus partial sum. (``Lemma 1``)
+In addition, we could skip new sum point if that sum is less then knapsack size minus partial sum. (``Lemma 1``) That optimization can be used in case of subset sum knapsack, or equal values knapsacks no metter of it dimension count.

-## 2D and N dimension knapsacks
+## 1-0 and N dimension knapsacks

-They are required to visit all sums and cannot skip any of them.
-We use both weights\volume as W point and accumulate value\weight\volume reached for the ``W point`` using the same DP recurrent formula.
+They are required to visit all dimension sums and cannot skip any of them in case of non equal profits.
+We use dimensions as ``W points`` and accumulate profit\weight\volume reached for that ``W point`` using the same DP recurrent formula.
 Each new dimension requires more memory for storing that dimension in point list and in DP table map keys collection, and we need to compare more numbers as well.

-Once we get rid of integer indexes in the DP table, using a point as key to access the value, weight and volume in DP map, we can use described algorithms for ``all positive rational numbers`` without converting knapsack constrains and item weights given to integers.
+Once we get rid of integer indexes in the DP table, using a ``w point`` as key to access the profit value, and dimensions in DP map, we can use described algorithms for ``all positive rational numbers`` without converting knapsack constrains and item dimensions given to integers.

 Above solutions solve the knapsack problems which are strongly ``NP-complete`` if the weights and profits are given as rational numbers. https://en.wikipedia.org/wiki/Knapsack_problem#cite_note-Wojtczak18-12

 ### Axiom 1